 Periodically wipe the surface clean with a water-dampened clean rag.
 Repeat the heat-scrape-wipe procedure until all paint is removed.

 Use paint remover on stubborn paint or damaged tiles.
 To purchase the most effective product, tell your hardware store professional the type of tiles and glaze you have; if you’re unsure (or don’t have a sample to show), a citrus-based paint remover, such as Citristrip (available on Amazon) is the least likely to damage glazing while still removing paint from tile.
 For tiles more than 20 years old, ask your retailer for a conservation-rated paint remover for glazed surfaces.
-Whatever paint remover you use, ensure that your working area is well-ventilated before by opening windows and operating fans.
+Whatever paint remover you use, ensure that your working area is well-ventilated by opening windows and operating fans.